valdiviesod/ms_graph_file_downloader/README.md

-Powershell script to download Sharepoint files using Microsoft Graph.
+Python Flask API to download Sharepoint files using Microsoft Graph.
+Ready to deploy in AWS Lambda.
+Powershell script to obtain credentials included.